Guests have their own stories to tell about the paranormal activity caused by a variety of characters

 Ghost Hunter groups have caught hard evidence that backs up what staff and guests have experienced, though they haven’t made it public.

 An Entity in the Basement – Possibly a past employee or owner.

 A photo taken by a camera caught the image of an entity, but it didn’t reveal if it was a male or female spirit.

-Apparently this entity, whether male or female has spectral company.
-People who are alive have also heard foot steps, and voices.
+Apparently this entity has spectral company.
+Living witnesses have also heard footsteps, and voices.

 Guests have their own stories to tell.